NeedToUpdate/RuleBreakerForum/README.md

 You'll find a `.env.example` file.
 For each of these, create a corresponding `.env` file with the same keys.
 For running locally, you wont need to change any values except the ones listed below.
 You will need to populate those 3 keys with the appropriate values.

-### backend/
+### backend/.env

 The backend requires an OpenAI API key.
 Instructions on how to obtain this key can be found [here](https://beta.openai.com/docs/developer-quickstart/your-api-keys/).

-### auth/
+### auth/.env

-The Auth service requires a Google OAuth API ID and Secret.
+The Auth service requires at least a Google OAuth API ID and Secret.
 Instructions on how to get these can be found [here](https://developers.google.com/identity/protocols/oauth2).

-It also requires a GitHub OAuth API ID and Secret.
+It also can use a GitHub OAuth API ID and Secret.
 Instructions on how to get these can be found [here](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).

+You don't need both to just try it out, the sign in links will simply give errors.

 ---